steveng57/steveng57.github.io/_tabs/about.md

 The [Categories](/categories) link shows the posts group by their categories and sub-categories.
 I am just getting these categories sorted as of this writing.

-The [Tags](/tags) links will display a tag wall splattered with alls tags from all posts.
+The [Tags](/tags) links will display a tag wall splattered with all tags from all posts.
 Click on a random one to see what fun that brings.

 To all the fans of this website, pictured below, please be [let me know](mailto:steveng57@outlook.com) if you find any bugs or other inaccuracies.
 This is very much a work in progress.